-The Blazers have had fifty eight power forwards, including 31 who were starters during their time in Portland.
+The Blazers have had fifty nine power forwards, including 31 who were starters during their time in Portland.
 Several of them also spent time at center, but predominately played at the four.
 Power forward has been one of Portland’s stronger positions throughout the years, though perhaps not recently.
 Sixteen Trail Blazers have been selected as All Stars (42 selections total) and six of those selections were power forwards.
 From bruisers to rebound kings, to high rolling scorers, Portland had a bit of it all at the four.

 Here is the list of the top 10 power forwards in Blazers history.

 (1997-00) 3 Seasons